AlexanderMac/n-assert/readme.md

 Returns new mongodb ObjectId in string format.

 - **validateCalledFn**<br>
-Validates that stubbed function is called or not, and called with provided arguments.
+Validates that stubbed function is called or not, and called with provided arguments. **Warning!** To use `sinonMatch` function, sinon instance should be initialized via `nassert.initSinon(sinon)` method.

   - `srvc` - service.
   - `fnName` - stubbed function name in the service.